Get organized this year with a functional kids closet makeover for only $100.

 Taking on my daughter’s bedroom closet for the $100 Room Challenge was the perfect solution!

 In case you are new here, the $100 Room Challenge is a twice a year challenge that my friend Erin, from Lemon’s, Lavendar & Laundry hosts.
 Participants pick room in their house to makeover using only $100 in only 1 month.

 A $100 closet organization makeover is the perfect way to start the new year.
+You can never have too many closet organizers!
 And hopefully it will help my daughter keep her closet much cleaner.